 I understand that my appointment to the institution with which I am matched may be contingent on my satisfying predoctoral graduation requirements and other eligibility requirements for appointment specified by the matched institution.

-I understand that the result I obtain in the Match (whether I participate in the Match or not, whether I am matched or not, and with which program I have been matched) will be reported either by mail or electronically to the AOA, osteopathic medical schools, OPTIs, postdoctoral training programs, and other parties deemed necessary by the AOA.
+I agree that information about my participation in the Match, including the result I obtain in the Match (whether I participate in the Match or not, whether I am matched or not, and with which program I have been matched) will be reported to me as well as to the AOA, osteopathic medical schools, OPTIs, postdoctoral training programs, and other parties deemed necessary by the AOA, electronically (e.g., by email).

 I understand that if I also register to participate in the NRMP® Main Match, and I match through the AOA Intern/Resident Registration Program (IRRP), the fact that I have been matched will be communicated to the NRMP® and I will be withdrawn automatically from the NRMP® Main Match for concurrent PGY-1 programs.
 In addition, if I match through the IRRP with a residency program, I will also be withdrawn from the NRMP® Main Match for PGY-2 programs.